heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 A datagram is created with the `DatagramPacket` class.
 It is used to create a datagram with a payload and a destination address.

-A multicast datagram is created with the `MulticastSocket` class.
+A multicast socket is created with the `MulticastSocket` class.
 It is used to create a multicast datagram with a payload and a multicast address, allowing multiple hosts to receive the datagram.